Lib-Co/aries-cloudagent-python/demo/README.md

 ## Additional Options in the Alice/Faber demo

-You can enable support for various ACA-Py features by providing additional command-line arguements when starting up `alice` or `faber`.
+You can enable support for various ACA-Py features by providing additional command-line arguements when starting up `beeds_user` or `boe`.

 Note that when the controller starts up the agent, it prints out the ACA-Py startup command with *all* parameters - you can inspect this command to see what parameters are provided in each case.
 For more details on the parameters, just start ACA-Py with the `--help` parameter, for example: